-On Sunday, April 30, 2017 from 2:30pm to 4:30pm, The Parents of Girl Scout Troop #75142 will host Don't be mean behind the screen: Perceptions of cyber-bullying and tactics to address it.
-The workshop's purpose is to explore the perceptions of cyber-bullying and to offer useful tactics and informational resources to combat this issue.
-The interactive workshop will be conducted by Megan Brooks (Chief Investigator, High Tech Crime Bureau) from the Will County State's Attorney's Office.
-Scouts from Troop #75142 will present the video they created to address cyber-bullying, and the event will provide a vehicle for the fulfillment of the requirement for the Silver Award as they venture through their MEDIA journey.
-The event will be followed by a "meet and greet" dessert reception.
-This event will be open to those who are ages 9 and older.
-Proceeds will underwrite the cost of the event.
+On Sunday, April 30, 2017 from 2:30pm to 4:30pm, The Parents of Girl Scout Troop #75142 hosted Don't be mean behind the screen: Perceptions of cyber-bullying and tactics to address it.
+The workshop's purpose was to explore the perceptions of cyber-bullying and to offer useful tactics and informational resources to combat this issue.
+The interactive workshop was conducted by Megan Brooks (Chief Investigator, High Tech Crime Bureau) from the Will County State's Attorney's Office.
+Scouts from Troop #75142 presented the video they created to address cyber-bullying, and the event provided a vehicle for the fulfillment of the requirements for the Silver Award as they ventured through their MEDIA journey.
+The event was followed by a "meet and greet" dessert reception.
+This event was open to those who are ages 9 and older.

 Don't be mean behind the screen Sponsors: